 4. Reporting

 Data drives modern marketing decisions, and marketing assistants play a crucial role in gathering, organizing, and presenting this information.
-They can tackle both routine weekly or monthly reporting and ad-hoc analysis requests from leadership.
+They can handle both routine weekly or monthly reporting and ad hoc analysis requests from leadership.

 This might include pulling data and preparing reports from: